rlawrenc/cosc_304/labs/lab6/README.md

 ## Part #1: MySQL

 Download [the sample Java program](code/TestJDBCMySQL.java) or [sample Python program](code/PythonQueryExample.py) that connects to a WorksOn database hosted by MySQL.
 If running Java, setup your Eclipse project.
 For Python, setup your Python environment using Jupyter Notebook or an editor like Spyder (install with [Anaconda Python 3.8 distribution](https://www.anaconda.com/distribution/)).

-Your MySQL user id is the first letter in your first name followed by up to 7 letters of your last name and your initial password is your student id.
-For more information on how to login and use MySQL, see <a href="http://people.ok.ubc.ca/rlawrenc/teaching/304/Notes/mysql.html">Using MySQL</a>.
+For Oracle APEX (default for COSC 304 Summer T1 2022), use the online connection to APEX.

-To make the Java program work:
+To make the Java and Python work program please use your local MySQL DBMS system installation:

 ```
-Change Line 5 to:	String url = "jdbc:mysql://cosc304.ok.ubc.ca/workson";
+Change Line 5 to:	String url = "jdbc:mysql://localhost/workson";
 Change Line 6 to:	String uid = "put your user id here";
 Change Line 7 to:	String pw = "put your password here";
 ```